Guilherme-Lotaif/JavaVirtualBank/Virtual-Bank (English)/README.md

 The workspace contains two folders, where:

 - `src`: The folder for Java files
-- `bin`: The folder to compiled output files
+- `bin`: The folder of compiled output files